-After arriving in Amsterdam for the 3rd time in the past few years and my partner arriving for the first time, I wanted to show him that there is more to the Netherlands than Amsterdam and it’s reputation for wild nights.
-We booked a half day tour through Viator (full day was unavailable) where we explored the countryside of Netherlands.
-We went to Volendam, Edam and Zaanse Schans (The windmills).
+Recently I went to Amsterdam with my boyfriend.
+It was his first time ever (mine for the 3rd time!) in the Netherlands and I wanted to show him that there is much more to the Netherlands than Amsterdam.
+I decided to book a half day tour through Viator to discover Volendam, Edam and Zaanse Schans (the Windmills!)

 If you don’t drive then you don’t need to get on a tour bus to get here, there is a local bus from Amsterdam Central station that will take you straight here (110 or 316) and it will take you less than an hour.
 These buses run frequently through out the day so if you’re looking for something a little different and some dutch countryside (plus a lake, it’s not a sea! although it looks it!) then I definitely recommend you check out Volendam, it must be ticking all the right boxes if Picasso came here for a retreat.

 Unfortunately we didn’t get long to really explore this town, 10 minutes to be exact.
 You’ll find this a reoccurring theme through out the villages that we visited.
 That is where our tour really let us down, or maybe I’m too much of an explorer and greedy? who knows.
 Overall the summary of the tour was that we wished we had more time.
 It was very informative though, so if this is your thing then I definitely recommend it.

 Stopping by in to Edam (yes, the cheese is named after this place!) we found out that not many tour buses pull up here and the town its self is very quiet.
 On the day we went we passed around 5 people (+one doggo) who were not part of the tour.
 We were told by our guide that this is considered busy (if that gives you a little indicator) and less than 8000 people live there. and to me that can only be a really good thing.

 Edam is all local businesses and very few and far between at that.
 We passed one shop (which had everything you could need) and one florist.